nus-cs2113-AY2324S2/ip/docs/README.md

 Expected outcome:

-The following message will be displayed upon successful addition of the todo task.
+FaizBot will display a message similar to the following upon successful addition of the todo task.

 ```
 Got it.
 I've added this task: